stwomack/pcf-hugo-workshop/README.md

 ---

 We will use Hugo for this website.
-The code for workshop is available on github: [pcf-kroger-workshop](https://github.com/rjain-pivotal/pcf-kroger-workshop).
+The code for workshop is available on github: [pcf-hugo-workshop](https://github.com/rjain-pivotal/pcf-hugo-workshop).

+# Dev Process

+## Step 1: Create a branch per customer

+When you create a branch, update the manifest.yml file on the branch to reflect the CF app name/route.
+Update the wercker application https://app.wercker.com/#applications/56f1931f368950932900a530 to reflect the new branch and target deployment.
+For this, send me a note (rajesh.jain@pivotal.io) to add to the wercker project.

+## Step 2: Submit a lab

+When you have a lab exercise to submit to the master/dev branch, submit a pull request.

+# How to build with Hugo

 ## Step 1: Getting started with Hugo